An Introduction to ABRP

 The basic settings

 If you are logged in you can save your car to your account.
 If you have the free version you can only save one car.
-Click on Add my car to save your car if you didn't do that in the first step.
+If you didn't save your car in the first step you do that by clicking on your car and then click on Save.

 Departure SoC (State of charge)